-Usually, if you go on a road trip, at least you want to have a place to sleep and cook.
-It means you need a bed and some propane installation, and sometimes it might be used from the outside if the van is a small one.
+Usually, if you go on a road trip, you want to have a place to sleep and cook.
+It means you need a bed and some propane installation; sometimes, it might be used from the outside if the van is small.
 If you have just a little more money, it would be nice to have a toilet as well.
-Shower is luxury, but if budget can hold it, it’s worth considering.
+The shower is a luxury, but if budget can hold it, it’s worth considering.
 Only the above assumptions are reason to have really plenty of options, so it’s good to know different types of vehicles available on the market and how to choose among them the proper vehicle for your road trip.
 We will try to shortly summarize it and give some recommendations fitting your needs and requirements.

 Types of vehicles good for a road trip

 This is easiest, but the least comfortable option for your road trip.
 Just buy a regular car (even as cheap as 1000 USD/CAD or less and simple tent In Walmart).
 With such a setup, you can move fast and see a lot in a short time.
 It’s easy to sell your car at the end of a road trip because it’s cheap.
 And people are looking for inexpensive things – it’s in their nature.

 - must find a good spot to put up a tent

 - weather might not be favorable (wind and rain is not nice for tent users)